acti

-Activities of daily living (ADLs) are basic tasks that we perform every day without thinking about them.
-They include activities such as eating, bathing, dressing, toileting, and transferring (moving from one position to another).
-Instrumental activities of daily living (IADLs) are tasks that are a bit more complex than ADLs.
-They include activities such as cooking, cleaning, doing laundry, and managing money.
-IADLs often require the use of tools or other objects to complete the task.
-You can download the Activities of Daily Living Worksheet below but first let us explain which one you may need and how best to record values for them correctly.
+Activities of daily living (ADLs) are basic tasks we perform each day without much thought.
+These include eating, bathing, dressing, toileting, and transferring (moving from one position to another).
+Instrumental activities of daily living (IADLs) are more complex and involve tasks like cooking, cleaning, doing laundry, and managing money.
+IADLs typically require the use of tools or equipment to complete.
+You can download the Activities of Daily Living Worksheet below.
+But first, we’ll explain which type of tracking you may need and how to record ADL and IADL values accurately.

 Table of Contents